brucejwardlow/buffsaf-demo/README.md

 BuffSAF is a python-based Simple Archive Format compiler meant to create bulk upload files for a D-Space Repository.

+The Demo version is a simplified version of the program to make running the program easier for a novice.

 ## Contents of this repository
 - LICENSE
 - README.md